BestTimesToVisit.com Logo

 nature

 Embark on a boat tour into the tranquil waters of Magdalena Bay, a vital breeding ground for gray whales.
-Witness the incredible spectacle of mothers and calves playfully interacting with the boats, a truly humbling and unforgettable encounter with nature's giants.
+Witness the awe-inspiring sight of mothers and calves playfully interacting with boats, a truly humbling encounter with nature's giants.
+The best time to visit is during the winter months when the whales are most active and curious.

 Exploring the Art Scene in Todos Santos